voalmciaf/OpT-DeUS/README.md

 # Note
 - For SFT, we use  `Alpaca-GPT4` from https://huggingface.co/datasets/vicgalle/alpaca-gpt4.
 Thus no script is provided.
-- For creating the expanded model using `LESA`, we directly use the implementation from https://github.com/yangyifei729/LESA.
+- For expanding the model using `LESA`, we use the implementation from https://github.com/yangyifei729/LESA.
+- `Model` contains code used for expanding LLaMA 3.1-8B.
+They can be can be easily adapted for other scales by changing the `index_mapping` and `num_hidden_layers`.